Reptyr – Move A Running Process From One Terminal To Another Without Closing It

 Let us open a new Terminal window or new tab, and start a screen or tmux session by typing screen or tmux in the Terminal:

-As you see in the above screenshot, the screen session has started and running.
+As you see in the above screenshot, the screen session has been started and it is running.

 Now, let us find the the running processes from the new Terminal by using the following command: